ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When the TRL is updated (see {{ssec-trl-update}}), the Authorization Server sends Observe Notifications to the observers of the TRL resource.
 Observe Notifications are sent as per {{Section 4.2 of RFC7641}}.

-If the 'pmax' query parameter was specified in the Observation Request starting an observation (see {{sec-trl-endpoint}}), the Authorization Server might accordingly send additional Observe Notifications to the associated observer.
+If the 'pmax' query parameter was specified in the Observation Request starting an observation (see {{sec-trl-endpoint-query-parameters}}), the Authorization Server might accordingly send additional Observe Notifications to the associated observer.
 That is, the Authorization Server ensures that no more than pmax seconds elapse between two consecutive notifications sent to that observer, regardless whether the TRL resource has changed or not.
 If the 'pmax' query parameter was not specified in the Observation Request, a possible maximum time to consider is up to the Authorization Server.

 The payload of each Observe Notification is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the original Observation Request yielded the execution of a full query or a diff query of the TRL, respectively.